 Throughout the course, you will be encouraged to focus on your own professional development and will have a busy schedule of industry talks, classes, workshops, photo shoots and museum and gallery visits.
-As well as exploring fashion industry practice, students will also consider the culture and context of fashion and examine its evolution.
+As well as exploring how the fashion industry works, students will also consider the culture and context of fashion and examine its evolution.

-- The opportunity to get an insight into the inner workings of Fashion Media & Fashion Marketing
+- An insight into the inner workings of Fashion Media and Fashion Marketing.

-- Access to the Condé Nast company network and archives, including Vogue House
+- Access to the Condé Nast company network and its archives, including those at Vogue House.

 *All dates subject to change

-This is a full-time course and the schedule allows for personal study time in order to provide you with the opportunity to produce the highest possible standard of project work.
-Students are required to attend a minimum of 15 hours of lectures, seminars and workshops each week.
+This is a full-time course.
+Personal study time has been built into the schedule to allow you to produce the highest standard of project work possible.
+You will be required to attend a minimum of 15 hours of lectures, seminars and workshops a week.

-During the Fashion Media unit, you will analyse recent developments within print and digital media and assess how these impact on the magazine industry.
-The aim is also to increase your understanding of the varied roles within a magazine team, as well as the process of creating a new issue of a Condé Nast title.
-The project for this topic involves working in an editorial team and developing a range of transferable skills, including idea generation, project management and verbal and interpersonal communication.
+In the Fashion Media unit, you will analyse recent developments within print and digital media and assess the impact these have on the magazine industry.
+The aim is also to understand the different roles within a magazine team, as well as the process of creating a new issue of a Condé Nast title.
+The project for this topic involves working in an editorial team and developing a range of transferable assets, such as coming up with ideas, project management and honing your communication skills.

 The Marketing Fashion unit allows students to focus on an area of personal interest within the fashion industry.
-The unit project is to develop a marketing strategy, which is communicated in visual, verbal and written formats.
-This could be a strategy for an established fashion brand or a business plan for a new start-up.
-Key topics include the principles of marketing, PR, and branding.
+The unit project is to develop a marketing strategy and present it in visual, verbal and written formats.
+This might be a strategy for an established fashion brand or a business plan for a start-up.
+Key topics include the principles of marketing, PR and branding.

 There are no formal English language requirements for this course, however it is delivered and assessed in English.
-If you are a non-UK student, and English is not your first language, we recommend you have an Academic IELTS score of 5.5 or be able to use English at this level if you do not hold an English language qualification, before commencing your studies.
-It is your responsibility to ensure you will be able to participate fully in a qualification delivered in English.
+If you are a non-UK student and English is not your first language, we recommend you have an Academic IELTS score of 5.5 or be able to use English at this level before commencing your studies.
+It is your responsibility to ensure that you will be able to participate fully.

 How to apply for the Vogue Fashion Certificate